Holistic Approaches to Chronic Pain Management

 Millions of Americans suffer from chronic pain.
-And while America’s addiction crisis has risen up around the issue of chronic pain in America, the fact still exists that millions of Americans need solutions for their chronic pain issues.
+And while America’s addiction crisis has risen up around the issue of chronic pain medication management in America, the fact still exists that millions of Americans need solutions for their chronic pain issues.
 While it is easy to blame pharmaceutical companies for manufacturing and pushing pain medication, or to say that stopping the overprescribing of pain medication will help America’s addiction epidemic, the fact remains that there are millions of Americans suffering from chronic pain daily.

 Additionally, the issue arises for those Americans who suffer from chronic pain but also live with a substance use disorder.
 Not every person who suffers from chronic pain is a person with a substance use disorder, so those people need access to pain medication when appropriate.
 But for those people that do have a substance use disorder and a chronic pain issue, what solutions are available to them that will help manage or treat their pain issues without exposing them to dangerous situations such as taking powerful opioids?
 Fortunately, there are some holistic approaches that can help manage or treat chronic pain issues.
 First, like any medical or health issue, it’s important to recognize that a comprehensive, team approach that includes all stakeholders in the life of the patient is needed.
 Second, just like with any treatment approach for someone with addiction or substance use disorder, transparency is vital, and a mind-body-spirit approach offers the most support.